 - Onion: I use yellow onion but a white onion will work, also.

 - Garlic: For best flavor use fresh garlic.
-The minced garlic that comes in jar has a weird taste due to the solution it’s preserved in.
+The minced garlic that comes in a jar has a weird taste due to the solution it’s preserved in.

 - Carrots: Add texture and a natural sweetness.